DuaneNielsen/EPAgentTutorial/README.md

 # EPAgentTutorial

-A minimal example in python3 that creates metrics in EPAgent
+A minimal example in python3 that creates metrics in the DX SaaS Platform, using the EPAgent REST API.

 ### Install Steps